openstack/designate/doc/source/rest/v2/tsigkeys.rst

 .. http:delete:: /tsigkeys/(uuid:id)

-   Remove a Tsigkey with the spefied tsigkey's id.
+   Remove a Tsigkey with the specified tsigkey's id.

    **Example request**: